-This is the most widely used tag and provides the best overall results for fish over 60 cm.
+This is the most widely used tag and provides the best overall results for fish and sharks over 60cm.
 The stainless steel applicator loaded with a tag is inserted at an angle (45°) into the muscle beneath the dorsal fin.
-The tag barb must be anchored between the pterygiophores (see diagrams on g 8) for better retention.
+The tag barb must be anchored between the pterygiophores (see Diagram 3 on page 7) for better retention.
 This means that the applicator needle is permitted to pass approximately half way through the width of the fish before setting the tag.
 The depth of tagging is obviously dependent on the size of the fish.
 It is important to set the tag with the streamer pointed towards the tail and the barb of the tag facing inwards/downwards.
-The tag should fit loosely into the applicator, insert with a quick thrusting motion and a somewhat slower retrieval (refer to DVD provided).
-It is advisable to gently tug the tag to see that it is secure and so that it may lock into place more firmly (see diagrams on pages 8).
-For sharks the tag is inserted into the back muscle just below the dorsal fin.
+The tag should fit loosely into the applicator, insert with a quick thrusting motion and a somewhat slower retrieval (refer to instructional videos provided).
+It is advisable to gently tug the tag to see that it is secure and so that it may lock into place more firmly.
+For sharks the tag is inserted into the back muscle just below the dorsal fin (see Diagram 3 on page 8).
 To avoid the tag barb from getting cut off by the applicator when it is inserted, it is best to make a small slit/incision in the shark or ray's skin no more than 5mm deep, before inserting the tag with the applicator.
 Skates/rays are tagged at the base of the tail on the dorsal (top) side into the muscle.
 Please be careful of the poisonous spine/s when inserting the tag.
 Avoid tagging rays on either side away from the base of the tail as there are internal organs (i.e. kidneys) found in this region.